WakaToa/Corvus/README.md

 ## Features

 Galaxy Gate Spinner
-1. Shows received items
+1. Shows received items.
-2. Builds and places gates automatically
+2. Builds and places gates automatically.
-3. Always uses X2 multiplier
+3. Option to Spin only EE.
+4. Smart multiplier - Uses an algorithm that provides minimum spin cost to build gates.
-4. Set custom spin delay
+5. Set custom spin speed and time wait.
+6. There are 5 different conditions options for ABG.

 Build techs in all 3 halls (checks every 5 minutes)
 1. Shows time left